 Learn how to use Exposure when shooting tethered.
 This workflow enables you to preview the finished look of your images on a large screen, instantly.
 Additionally, you can quickly cull, perform photo editing, and apply creative effects right after you’ve snapped the picture.

-Exposure’s tethered shooting workflow enables you to preview the finished look of your images immediately.
-You’re also able to cull and do creative edits or retouching right after you’ve taken your shot.
+This lesson demonstrates tethered shooting with Exposure.
+This workflow enables you to view images captured by your camera immediately on your computer screen.
+Then, you are able to cull, retouch, and make creative edits right after you’ve taken your shot.

-It’s great for shooting portraits, fashion or professional headshots, or any kind of work where you want to be able to share and edit the images with your subject or client as you shoot them.
-You’re both able to find your favorite images and finish them right there during the shoot.
+It’s a great workflow for studio photography – portraits, fashion or headshots, or any kind of work where you want to show results to a client as photos are shot.
+You’re both able to find your favorites and finish them right there during the shoot.

 In addition to your camera and computer, you’ll need the following: